Home Page

 An open space above the Folly had a

-tiny “beach” (photo below) and a bench and lunch in the
+tiny “beach” (photo below) and a bench for lunch in the

 sunshine.
 Then away down the Medina again---the penalty of fast reaching